daviddigital/solarapp/README.md

 - What is the postcode of the property
 - What is the installation year (defaulted to current year)
-- Power: Single-Phase, Three-Phase or I don't know
-- Number of people at the property: 1, 2, 3, 4, 5+
+- Number of people at the property
-- Solar System Size: 6.6kW, 10kW, 15kW, 20kW
+- Solar System Size
-- Solar System Quality: Value for money, premium, or enter your own price
+- Solar System Quality
-- Main roof orientation (N, E, S, W) (optional )
+- Main roof orientation
-- Current monthly power bill (optional)
-- Current power cost (optional)
+- Current power cost
-- Feed In Tarrif (optional)
+- Feed In Tarif

 Solar App outputs the following to John:

 - The upfront cost for the solar system(s)
-- The benefits after one year, thee years, five years and ten years broken up as reduced bills as well as credits from feeding into the grid
-- Solar bill before and after solar
+- Monthly power bill before and after solar
-- Assumptions used in the analysis
+- Payback period

+John is then presented with the option to calculate another quote, or exit the program.

 # Features

-## 1. Ability to enter information quote from a Menu
+## 1. Ability to enter information for a quote from a Menu

 Solar App will take the following inputs via a menu which will assist in determining the costs and benefit outputs.

-1. Postcode
+- What is the postcode of the property
-2. Installation year (defaulted to current year)
+- What is the installation year (defaulted to current year)
-3. Power type (single phase or three phase)
-4. Number of people at the property
+- Number of people at the property
-5. Solar System Size
+- Solar System Size
-6. Solar System Quality
+- Solar System Quality
-7. Main roof orientation
+- Main roof orientation
-8. Current monthly power bill
-9. Current power cost
+- Current power cost
-10. Feed in tarrif
+- Feed In Tariff

-Error checking will be utilised to ensure clean data is captured (e.g. valid postcodes, 4 numberical characters).
+Error checking will be utilised to ensure clean data is captured, also single selects will be utilised rather than free-text input to reduce errors.

 ## 2. Ability to determine a solar system cost from inputs